pknviki95/Python/practices/hackerrank/README.md

             print("Hello, World!")
 #### output:
             Hello, World!
+#### Explanation:
+- print("") function is used to print value that is passed on screen.
+- "Hello, World!" - Passed inside function prints on screen.
 ## Program-02: [arithmetic.py](https://github.com/pknviki95/Python/tree/main/practices/hackerrank/Introduction/arithmetic.py) -print arithmetic operation for python

     The provided code stub reads two integers from STDIN, a and b.
 Add code to print three lines where: